survivorbat/do-azure-devops-build-agents/README.md

 1. Create a new pipeline and choose `Use an existing YAML pipeline` as a template
 1. Choose the azure-pipelines.yaml from this repository
+1. Open up the `variables` tab of the pipeline
+1. Add variable `dropletAmount` with the amount of agents you want
 1. Keep this page open for the rest of the getting-started steps

 ### Setting up your state store in DigitalOcean